 I was brought into the operation theater by wheelchair, but hat to walk the 10 20 meters to the table where the anesthesiologist asked if I wanted general or local anesthetic.
 I wasn't sure if he was joking so I said local.
 After thinking about it, I was glad he knocked me out anyway because I would have probably gotten bored.

 I think the surgeon came in after they gave me the gas to knock me out.
 It was hard to tell with everyone wearing masks and me being all goofed up from the preliminary drugs.
 I didn't talk to him after, either, but I'm pretty sure that he was the one who did the surgery.
-You can see the picture of the plates taken out of my arm.
-The longer one was the one taken out of my arm today and the shorter one was taken out in Japan two years ago.

 I remember waking up but I don't exactly remember how I got back to the room or into bed.
 I'm pretty sure my wife was there doing origami the whole time but not entirely certain.